Bermuda gets ready for pass by Category 3 Hurricane Humberto

 In Texas, the remnants of Tropical Storm Imelda threatened to drench parts of Southwest Texas and southwestern Louisiana with up to 18 inches (46 centimeters) of rain over the next few days.
 It was the first named storm to hit the Houston area since Hurricane Harvey’s much heavier rains flooded more than 150,000 homes around the city and caused an estimated $125 billion in damages in Texas

 The U.S. National Hurricane Center said Humberto’s maximum sustained winds strengthened to 115 mph (185 kph) and it would probably remain a Category 3 hurricane through Thursday though there could be some fluctuations in its winds.
-The storm was centered about 370 miles (595 kilometers) west of Bermuda late Tuesday and was moving to the east-northeast at 12 mph (19 kph).
+The storm was centered about 285 miles (458 kilometers) west of Bermuda early Wednesday and was moving to the east-northeast at 16 mph (256 kph).

 Bermuda was expected to get rainfall of up to 4 inches (10 centimeters), with large swells along the coast.